- About 200 ducks overwinter in Fairbanks

 Other birds that often stay over winter are ravens, wild doves, and finches.
 The ravens feed on roadkill and search the dumpsters at the transfer stations for leftover dog and cat food during the day.
 They often sit on street lamps to warm up.
 At night, they fly into the hills where it is warmer during the nighttime inversions than it is in the valley.

 The doves work the dumpsters, school yards and the seeds fallen down under bird feeders.
-Both doves and ducks benefit from squirls who throw everything out of even “squirl-save birdfeeders” that is not a sunflower seed.
+Both doves and ducks benefit from squirrels who throw everything out of even “squirrel-save bird-feeders” that is not a sunflower seed.
+See this post for more on squirrels in winter.

 The various types of finches hide on cold snowy days, while on sunny days they sit on the dirt roads of the outskirts of Fairbanks and munch on birch and alder seeds that fell off the trees after the last snow storm.
 They also visit bird feeders, but again only on sunny days.